xiangp126/CrossLv/README.md

     - root mode: with root privilege, normally install packages into /usr/local
     - mixed mode

-It's great if this project may be helpful for you though it aimed to my personal use at the beginning
+> It's great if this project may be helpful for you though it aimed to my personal use at the beginning<br>
+> Latest released version: v4.0

 ## Prerequisite
-- You should have full Internet access, if not refer [squid.md](./guide/squid.md) or [ssh-proxy.md](./guide/ssh-proxy.md) to establish connection
+> You should have full Internet access, if not refer [squid.md](./guide/squid.md) or [ssh-proxy.md](./guide/ssh-proxy.md) to establish connection<br>
- - On Ubuntu, /bin/sh was linked to /bin/dash by default, correct it to /bin/bash
+> On Ubuntu, /bin/sh was linked to /bin/dash by default, correct it to /bin/bash

 ```bash
 sudo ln -sf /bin/bash /bin/sh
 ls -l /bin/sh